Geylang Serai Wet Market

 Geylang Serai Market is one of the biggest and busiest wet markets in Singapore.
 Since 1964, this market has been a focal point for the local Malay community, with a good selection of Malay and Indian-Muslim specialties on offer.

-Offering ingredients for cooking Malay culture-rich dishes: This market is a source of ingredients for Malay Singaporeans to prepare traditional dishes.
+- Offering ingredients for cooking Malay culture-rich dishes: This market is where many Malay Singaporeans get ingredients to prepare traditional dishes.
 If you are looking for peeled and blended tapioca for making kueh, Geylang Serai Market is a place to check out.

-Malay spices and Middle Eastern spices: Geylang Serai Market supplies all sorts of Malay spices and a variety of Middle Eastern ones as well.
+- Malay spices and Middle Eastern spices: Geylang Serai Market supplies all sorts of Malay spices and a variety of spices from the Middle East.
 Visit BB Spices (stall 01-166) to get cloves, cardamom, nutmeg, cinnamon and many more.